 If one is constantly worrying about things it is very hard to take much enjoyment in life.
 Obsessive thinking can lead some to barley meet their basic physical needs much less psychological needs.
 While there are many mechanisms in Chinese Medicine that can be disrupted and damaged resulting in disease, even in western medicine, it is well known that depression, isolationism, lack of engagement and enjoyment in life can lead to a whole host of real physical problems in the body (you can read more about in our article How Do Emotions Cause Disease).

 If any of this is striking a cord with you and you feel like your life has been impacted, acupuncture and Chinese herbal medicine can help.
-Find out how by booking a free online consultation at www.pa-om.com.
+Find out how by booking an online consultation.
+See below for more details.

 Princeton Acupuncture and Oriental Medicine